-- The recording must only contain the introduction of the winning contestant's speech by the contest chair and the entire winning speech. - > The recording may not be edited in any way, such as by adding text, graphics, images, or anything that does not meet the requirements above. - B. District Submission to World Headquarters - 1.
-Following the dDistrict-level International Speech Contest, the chief judge ranks all dDistrict-level contestants in order of results on the Notification of District Contest Winner form (Item 1182) and then submits the form to the pProgram qQuality dDirector. - The pProgram qQuality dDirector submits the Notification of District Contest Winner form, Region Quarterfinals Video Release fForm, and video of the first-place winner to World Headquarters in the format and manner requested. - C. Region quarterfinals are conducted by video after the submission of dDistrict winners. - 1.
+- > The speaking area must be fully lit. - The speaker's facial expressions must be visible throughout the speech; the image should not be too bright or dark. - No lighting, artificial or natural, should point directly at the camera.
+Video Recording - The recording must only contain the introduction of the winning contestant's speech by the contest chair and the entire winning speech. - The recording may not be edited in any way, such as by adding text, graphics, images, or anything that does not meet the requirements above. - B. District Submission to World Headquarters - 1.
+Following the district-level International Speech Contest, the chief judge ranks all district-level contestants in order of results on the Notification of District Winner form and then submits the form to the program quality director. - 2.
+The program quality director submits the Notification of District Winner form, Region Quarterfinal Video Release form, and video of the first-place winner to World Headquarters in the format and manner requested. - C. Region quarterfinals are conducted by video after the submission of district winners. - 1.
 Region quarterfinal judges will view all videos for their assigned region in the order provided by the chief judge. - 2.
-Region quarterfinal judges must view all videos in one (1) sitting. - 3.
+Region quarterfinal judges must view all videos in one sitting. - 3.
 Region quarterfinal judges may only view each video once.
 Pausing or rewinding is prohibited. - 4.
-After region quarterfinal results are announced, information about the semifinal contest is provided to the winners by World Headquarters. - D. Semifinals are to be held at the International Convention, and will include the top two (2) winners from each region quarterfinal contest, randomly assigned to four (4) separate contests. - All contestants' briefings for the semifinal speech contests will be conducted simultaneously by World Headquarters staff. - 2.
-All judges' briefings for the semifinal speech contests will also be conducted simultaneously by World Headquarters staff. - E. Every participant in the World Championship of Public Speaking must present an entirely new and different speech than the one presented during that year's semifinal speech contest or any previous year's semifinal and final-round speech contests. - Winners advancing to the semifinal level at the International Convention will prepare and deliver to World Headquarters outlines of their semifinal speech.
-If they have previously competed at the semifinal or final levels, contestants will provide World Headquarters with outlines from all

-- speeches presented at these levels.
-Outlines from all semifinal winners will be given to qualifying judges before or during the judge's' briefing for the World Championship of Public Speaking. - 2.
+After region quarterfinal results are announced, information about the semifinal contest is provided to the winners by World Headquarters. - D. Semifinals are to be held at the International Convention, and will include the top two winners from each region quarterfinal contest, randomly assigned to four separate contests. - 1.
+All contestants' briefings for the semifinal speech contests will be conducted simultaneously by World Headquarters staff. - 2.
+All judges' briefings for the semifinal speech contests will also be conducted simultaneously by World Headquarters staff. - E. Every participant in the World Championship of Public Speaking must present an entirely new and different speech than the one presented during that year's semifinal speech contest or any previous year's semifinal and final-round speech contests. - 1.
+Winners advancing to the semifinal level at the International Convention will prepare and deliver to World Headquarters outlines of their semifinal speech.
+If they have previously competed at the semifinal or final levels, contestants will provide World Headquarters with outlines from all speeches presented at these levels.
+Outlines from all semifinal winners will be given to qualifying judges before or during the judge's briefing for the World Championship of Public Speaking. - 2.
 Qualifying judges will also be given a qualification sheet.
-On this sheet, qualifying judges will indicate whether the speech being delivered at the World Championship of Public Speaking is entirely new and different from the speech given at the semifinal contest or any previous year's semifinal and final-round contests. - 3.
-As the voting judges are completing their ballots at the end of the contest, the qualifying judges complete the qualification sheet, sign it, place it in the provided envelope, and hold it up for the ballot counters to collect. - 4.
+On this sheet, qualifying judges will indicate whether the speech being delivered at the World Championship of Public Speaking is entirely new and different from the speech given at the semifinal contest or any previous year's semifinal and final-round contests.

+- 3. As the voting judges are completing their ballots at the end of the contest, the qualifying judges complete the qualification sheet, sign it, place it in the provided envelope, and hold it up for the ballot counters to collect. - 4.
 In the ballot counting room, the chief judge will open and review all Speaker Qualification Sheets.
-If three (3) of the five (5) qualifying judges check (X) in the Disqualified column for a given speaker, that speaker is disqualified, and no protest may be made. - 2.
+If three of the five qualifying judges check (X) in the Disqualified column for a given speaker, that speaker is disqualified, and no protest may be made. - 2.
 The semifinals and World Championship of Public Speaking will follow the version of the rulebook that was in effect when the contest cycle began on the previous July 1, approximately 14 months before the World Championship of Public Speaking.